daryllxd/lifelong-learning/programming/ruby/design/design-patterns/strategy.md

 Problem with Template Method: Basing your design on inheritance means that your classes are tangled up with their superclass.
 Inheritance-based techniques such as the TM pattern also limit our runtime flexibility.

-Whet if, instead of creating a subclass for each variation, we tear out the whole annoyingly varying chunk of code and isolate it in its own class?
+What if, instead of creating a subclass for each variation, we tear out the whole annoyingly varying chunk of code and isolate it in its own class?

     class Formatter
       def output_report( title, text )